Can’t Hear Anyone In Valorant? Try these Solutions

 2. Check Windows Input/Output Device Settings

-1. Click on Start Menu and type Settings
+1. Click the Start Menu and type Settings

 Start Menu To Settings Menu